mosaicml/streaming/docs/source/index.md

 - **Equal Convergence**: Model convergence from using StreamingDataset is just as good as using local disk, thanks to our shuffling algorithm.
 StreamingDataset shuffles across all samples assigned to a node, whereas alternative solutions only shuffle samples in a smaller pool (within a single process).
 - **Random access**: Access the data you need when you need it.
 Even if a sample isn’t downloaded yet, you can access `dataset[i]` to get sample `i`.
 - **Numpy style indexing**: Fetch data on the fly by providing a NumPy style indexing to `StreamingDataset`.
+- **Seamless data mixing**: During streaming, the different datasets are streamed, shuffled, and mixed seamlessly just-in-time.
+- **Disk usage limits**: Dynamically delete least recently used shards in order to keep disk usage under a specified limit.

 To get started, please checkout our [Quick Start](getting_started/quick_start.md) and [User Guide](getting_started/user_guide.md).